Maximka1993271/Password-Generator-Python/README.md

 - **Export and sharing**
   - Save and **Open** passwords as `.txt`, `.log`, `.key`, or `.pdf`.
-  - Unicode PDF export support.
+  - **Full Cyrillic support in PDF exports** using embedded DejaVuSans.ttf font.
   - QR-code generation for quick transfer to mobile devices.

 ---